femendes/EDA/README.md

 The presented scenario of the proposal has as data sources the files in .csv format available in Kaggle.
 It is possible to access the wine data source by clicking [here](https://www.kaggle.com/datasets/zynicide/wine-reviews) and the location used is [GPS coordinates for every world country and every USA state](https://www.kaggle.com/datasets/paultimothymooney/latitude-and-longitude-for-every-country-and-state).

+## 3. EDA
+### 3.1 Data treatment
+The numerical variables were analyzed to check the data distribution, deviation of the points and price around the mean and outliers.
+However, for filling the missing data of points it was using the mean because the distribution of points seems like a normal distribution.

+### 3.2 Hyphotesis

+## 4. Business analyses

+## 5. Conclusions